 retired engineer, hobbyist - Ventura, California

-A. I respect the warnings above from professionals, but I tried a 1 gallon Environmental Tech EnviroTex Lite [linked by editor to product info at MisterArt], a deep (1/2 inch) pour on top of a large maple trunk section to produce a coffee table, and it came out great.
+A. I respect the warnings above from professionals, but I tried a 1 gallon Envirotex Lite [affil. link to info/product on Amazon], a deep (1/2 inch) pour on top of a large maple trunk section to produce a coffee table, and it came out great.
 The propane torch comment is true, with much patience and time required to pop the surface bubbles after they gradually emerge from any unsealed cracks in your substrate, while the polymer sets over several hours.
 Plenty of drips, too, through any openings.. the stuff flows well for a couple hours.
 But I'll do it again!Kent Murphey

 - Gainesville, Georgia